DominicMonares/spp-extras/README.md

 https://github.com/DominicMonares/spp-extras/assets/78285106/a287fd1a-92e5-4f7a-ad8c-19a6e67de800

-- Completed quests are marked with a green circle and incomplete quests with a red circle
+- Completed quests are marked with green circles and incomplete quests with red circles
 - Quests can be sorted by name, ID, or completion status

 ## Primary Filters